21 Best RV Campgrounds on the Beach | East Coast Guide

 13.Camp Hatteras RV Resort

 Camp Hatteras RV Resort offers ocean and sound-front sites on North Carolina’s Outer Banks.
 The 200 sites all have concrete pads and full hookups.
-Some are located on the side of Pamlico Sound and others next to the Atlantic Ocean.
+Some are located on the side of Pamlico Sound and others are next to the Atlantic Ocean.

 14. Freeman Park